Semini Iddamalgoda: Personal life

 Semini Iddamalgoda was born on 19 June 1973 in Colombo as the eldest of the family for K.M.P.
 Bandara and Nesta Palihawadana.
 She has a younger brother, Gihan Menaka.
 She started education from Niyagama Primary School, Elpitiya.

 She is married to Dhammika Jayalal Keerthi Iddamalgoda, who is a Police officer.
 He was born on April 27, 1967, as the youngest of three siblings.
 His father, Weerasiri Kularatne Iddamalgoda was a Co-operative Inspector and Internal Auditor, and his mother was Fransisca Jayawardane of Weralupa, Ratnapura.
 Dhammika studied at Sivali Central College, Ratnapura.
 He joined the Police in 1988 at the age of 21.
-Just after finishing A/L for Semini, they married on 15 December 1994 and the couple has one daughter, Kumali Aseka born on 2001.
+Just after finishing A/L for Semini, they married on 15 December 1994 and the couple has one daughter, Kumali Aseka born in 2001.

 Acting career

 In 2001, she is invited to act in the teledrama Irabatu Tharuwa by Sriyani Amarasena.
 She acted in the stage drama Punchi Adara Balakirima and won the award for the best actress in state drama festival.
 Hansa Geethaya directed by V. Sivadasan became her first teledrama production.